Anthony John Mundella (journalist and educationalist): The School Board for London

-He became the Progressive Whip and found a place as the right-hand man of the Board's leader the Hon Edward Lyulph Stanley (afterwards Lord Sheffield) and was powerfully active in the long fight to save public elementary schools from the sectarian control and dogmatic teaching proposed by the Moderates on the Board.
+He became the Progressive Whip and found a place as the right-hand man of the board's leader the Hon Edward Lyulph Stanley (afterwards Lord Sheffield) and was powerfully active in the long fight to save public elementary schools from the sectarian control and dogmatic teaching proposed by the Moderates on the board.
 He spoke frequently in opposition to them, and furnished other Progressive members with facts and argument out of his store of knowledge on education.
 He wrote booklets, articles and leaflets and compiled multiple statistics in pursuit of progressive reform.
 Mundella, together with Lyulph Stanley and Graham Wallas, were the chief figures on the Board.

 Though the school boards were deemed to have been successful, they were seen as bureaucratic and expensive.
 The Education Act 1902 abolished them and replaced them with local education authorities.
 In London the school board's responsibilities were transferred to the London County Council in May 1904.
-Mundella was never reconciled to the 1902 Education Act and the resulting abolition of the Board and its transfer to the London County Council.
-He resigned from the Board in April 1902.
+Mundella was never reconciled to the Education Act 1902 and the resulting abolition of the board and its transfer to the London County Council.
+He resigned from the board in April 1902.